jconorgrogan/Visualization-of-hypercube-random-walk/README.md

 Educational Value: It demonstrates important concepts in probability theory, such as:

-How high-dimensional random walks behave
+-How high-dimensional random walks behave
-The emergence of normal distributions (due to the Central Limit Theorem) Convergence to uniform distributions in state space
+-The emergence of normal distributions (due to the Central Limit Theorem) -Convergence to uniform distributions in state space

 Interactive Elements: Users can start, stop, reset, and adjust the speed of the simulation, allowing for exploration of how different parameters affect the walk's behavior.